aassir54/SciterSharp/README.md

 ### Sciter Bootstrap

-Quick start your desktop app by downloading a [Sciter Bootstrap package](http://misoftware.rs/Bootstrap/Download) for C#.
+Quick start your desktop app by downloading a [Sciter Bootstrap package](http://misoftware.rs/Bootstrap/Download) for MONO/GTK/C#.
 The package contains a solution with 2 projects, one which you build for Windows with VS, and the other for MONO/GTK+3 with MonoDevelop.
 All projects comes with this library already configured and with Sciter native DLL already in the bin/ folder.

 ### NuGet